 - Start Wowza Streaming Engine and sign-in to Wowza Streaming Engine Manager with the Administrator account that you created when you installed the Wowza Streaming Engine software:

 - Click the Applications tab in Streaming Engine Manager.
 The imported application configuration should be displayed in the contents panel.

 - Click the application name in the contents panel and use the Streaming Engine Manager user interface to update settings as needed.
-Be sure to refer to our articles for guidance.
+Be sure to refer to our Documentation Library for guidance.

 7. Live Stream Record users

 LiveStreamRecord, formerly a free AddOn for Wowza Media Server 3.1.2 (and earlier) and built-in with Wowza Media Server software (version 3.5 or later) is incorporated into Wowza Streaming Engine software as the Incoming Streams feature.
-It enables you to record live streams to video on demand files using the Streaming Engine Manager user interface, HTTP URL queries, or programmatically.
-You can split in-process live stream recording archives into multiple on demand MP4 (QuickTime container) or FLV (Flash Video container) files automatically, with the split points based on video duration, clock time, or file size.
+It enables you to record live streams to on-demand files using the Streaming Engine Manager user interface, HTTP URL queries, or programmatically.
+You can split in-process live stream recording archives into multiple on-demand MP4 (QuickTime container) or FLV (Flash Video container) files automatically, with the split points based on video duration, clock time, or file size.

 <HTTPProvider> <BaseClass>com.wowza.wms.livestreamrecord.http.HTTPLiveStreamRecord</BaseClass> <RequestFilters>livestreamrecord*</RequestFilters> <AuthenticationMethod>admin-digest</AuthenticationMethod> </HTTPProvider>